 For Civil Ceremonies, you only need one witness, so tell that person in advance so they know to head into the office (room 168) with you.
 Designating the person in advance can help speed things up when your number’s called.

 You can have up to two witnesses but I would recommend keeping it simple.
-If the license has any single mistake or crossing-out on it, it will be deemed void.
+If the license has any single mistake, goes outside the line, or has a crossing-out on it, it will be deemed void.
 So, to avoid this risk it’s best to have as few people as possible writing on it.

 It can be a bit rushed during this part of the day, because you absolutely need to check in on time.
 So anything that speeds up the process and eliminates day-of decision-making is a really good thing.

 Personal vows aren’t permitted for Civil Ceremonies.
-If you are the kind of person that likes to be prepared, take a look at the words that will be recited during your wedding ceremony.
+If you are the kind of person that likes to be prepared, you might want to take a peek at the words that’ll be said at your Civil Ceremony.

 The ceremony is only about 3-4 minutes long, and will be less if you choose not to exchange wedding rings.

 Some officiants embellish proceedings quite a bit, and include some personal words.
-Others simply go off what is in the script.
+Others simply read what is in the script.

 If you’re having a private ceremony, familiarize yourselves with what will be said and how long proceedings are expected to last.
-Your area rental is only 1 hour, and ideally we would want to get family formals done in that time as well.
-Be sure that you’ve timed the ceremony to cover what you would like to be said, and also be able to get the full set of your family photographs done before the hour’s up.
+Your area rental is only 1 hour, and ideally we need to get family formals done in that time as well.

 During your ceremony, look at each other, not the officiant.
 This is worth remembering, because by default we tend to look at whoever is speaking.
 Your officiant should start you off facing him/her, then at a certain point they will instruct you to look at one another.
 However, some officiants may not give the prompt, so if you can, make it a point to turn and face each other.